On Wednesday, May 8, 2019, the Testing Reduction Act (HB 239) was introduced in the Ohio House.

 - Thomas West (D-Canton)

-Please take a second to send a message of thanks to your representative for cosponsoring this bill.
-Feel free to adapt the sample letter below.
-It’s important that we recognize legislators who are standing up for our students and schools!
+Thanks to the representatives for cosponsoring this bill, it’s important that we recognize legislators who are standing up for our students and schools!